mediacloud/rss-fetcher/doc/deployment.md

     dokku-scripts/instance.sh destroy dev-MYUSERNAME

 # Staging

-The purpose of the staging branch is to test deployment of the code EXACTLY as it will be deployed in production.
+The purpose of the staging step is to test deployment of the code EXACTLY as it will be deployed in production.

 Once you are ready to deploy your code, and your changes have been merged into the github mediacloud account "main" branch, the next step is to run the code undisturbed in a staging app instance:

-If a staging instance does not exist (or instance.sh has been changed):
+If a staging instance does not exist (or instance.sh has been changed), as root, run:

    ./dokku-scripts/instance.sh create staging

-Which will create an application named `staging-rss-fetcher` (or modify an existing one to current spec).
-A staging environment can be run on any server.
+Which will create a Dokku application named `staging-rss-fetcher` (or modify an existing one to current spec).
+A staging environment can be run on ANY server.

 You can duplicate the production database into your staging environment by running `./dokku-scripts/clone-db.sh staging-rss-fetcher`

-This is best done while there are no active staging-rss-fetcher containers running (ie; before pushing code).
+This is best done while there are no active staging-rss-fetcher containers running (ie; before pushing code, or after executing `dokku ps:stop staging-rss-fetcher`)

 Then merge the state of the mediacloud/main branch into mediacloud/staging, either via github PR or `git checkout staging; git